 • Hire pest control to eliminate grubs and other insects from your yard.

 The key to deterring raccoons long-term is to make your home and property less attractive to raccoons.
-Reduce the amount of food, water, and shelter resources, and they won’t see your home as an excellent spot to create a den.
+Reduce food sources, water, and shelter resources, and they won’t see your home as an excellent spot to create a den.

 The best way to start implementing exclusions is to seek help from a professional wildlife control operator.
 They have extensive training on the habits and habitats of wildlife and can give you insight into which exclusions work best for each species.